Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs: The Impact of SeaQuest data

 \section{The Impact of SeaQuest data}

 Fixed-target Drell-Yan measurements provide an important probe of the $x$ dependence of the nucleon PDFs.
 This fact motivated the Fermilab E866 NuSea experiment \cite{NuSea:2001idv}, which determined the deuteron-to-proton cross section ratio $\sigma_{pd} \big/ 2\sigma_{pp}$ out to relatively large $x_2$, the momentum fraction of the target.
 Intriguingly, E866 found evidence that the cross section ratio dropped below unity, $\sigma_{pd} \big/ 2\sigma_{pp} < 1$, as $x_2$ approached and exceeded $x \gtrsim 0.25$.
 The E866 results stimulated an interest in performing a similar measurement out to larger $x_2$ with higher precision --- the main objective of the subsequent E906 SeaQuest experiment at Fermilab \cite{SeaQuest:2021zxb}.
-Comparing to the NuSea data, the recent SeaQuest data include an extra bin which records data around $x \sim 0.4$ with high accuracy.
+Comparing to the NuSea data, the recent SeaQuest data include an extra bin which records data around $x \sim 0.4$ with high precision.
 In Fig. \ref{fig:abs_E866_E906}, we compare the predictions by CT18CS to the NuSea and SeaQuest data.
 For $x_2 > 0.2$, the NuSea and the SeaQuest data exhibit different shapes of $\sigma(pd)/2\sigma(pp)$.
 The ratio $\sigma(pd)/2\sigma(pp)$ for the NuSea data clearly decreases as $x_2$ becomes higher than 0.2, while for the SeaQuest data, this ratio seems to remain the same up to $x_2=0.4$.
 The difference in the shape of $\sigma(pd)/2\sigma(pp)$ distribution implies that NuSea and SeaQuest data have different preference for the PDF-ratio ${\bar d}/{\bar u}$ or the PDF-difference ${\bar d} - {\bar u}$ in the large-$x$ region.
-Furthermore, in the CT18CS analysis, ${\bar q}={\bar q}^{cs}+{\bar q}^{ds}$ for $q=u$ or $d$, and ${\bar u}^{ds}={\bar d}^{ds}$, the deviation of ${\bar d}/{\bar u}$ from unity is due to the different ${\bar u}^{cs}$ and ${\bar d}^{cs}$ contributions in the proton.
-Hence, it is interesting to know how the inclusion of the SeaQuest data in a global fit such as CT18CS could modify the PDF-difference $(\bar d - \bar u)$, cf. Fig.~\ref{fig:PDFs_cs}, which is equal to $(\bar d - \bar u)^{cs}$ due to the ansatz ${\bar d}^{ds}= {\bar u}^{ds}$, cf. Sec.~\ref{sub:PartonDoF}.
+In view of the fact that, in the CT18CS analysis, ${\bar q}={\bar q}^{cs}+{\bar q}^{ds}$ for $q=u$ or $d$ and ${\bar u}^{ds}={\bar d}^{ds}$, the deviation of ${\bar d}/{\bar u}$ from unity is thus due to the different ${\bar u}^{cs}$ and ${\bar d}^{cs}$ contributions in the proton.
+Hence, it is interesting to know how the inclusion of the SeaQuest data in a global fit such as CT18CS could modify the PDF-difference $(\bar d - \bar u)$, cf. Fig.~\ref{fig:PDFs_cs}, which is equal to $(\bar d - \bar u)^{cs}$.